Min-max harmonic maps and a new characterization of conformal eigenvalues: Applications

 \section{Applications}

-The starting point for the geometric applications of our min-max characterization for $\Lambda_k(M,c)$ is the following theorem, showing that for $k=1,2$, the supremum $\Lambda_k(M,c)$ of the eigenvalue $\bar{\lambda}_k(M,g)$ over the conformal class $c=[g]$ is an upper bound for the generalized eigenvalues $\lambda_k(M,c,\mu)$ associated to any Radon probability measure $\mu$.
+The starting point for the geometric applications of our min-max characterization for $\Lambda_k(M,c)$ is the following theorem, showing that for $k=1,2$, the supremum $\Lambda_k(M,c)$ of the eigenvalue $\bar{\lambda}_k(M,g)$ over the conformal class $c=[g]$ is an upper bound for the generalized eigenvalues $\lambda_k(M,c,\mu)$ (recall the definition in~\eqref{MeasureRayleigh:quotient}) associated to any Radon probability measure $\mu$.

 \begin{theorem} Let $\mu$ be an admissible Radon measure of unit mass $\mu(M)=1$.
 Then one has

 with equality if only if

 for some harmonic map $u: (M,g)\to \mathbb{S}^n$ of spectral index $1$.
 Furthermore,